Look Out for These Common Discus Throwing Errors When Coaching Young Athletes

 The discus should ideally spin off the index finger and rotate out of the front of the hand when released.

-Therefore, a right-handed thrower will release the discus so that it spins in a clockwise direction.
-A left-handed thrower will spin the discus in an anti-clockwise direction.
+Therefore, a right-handed thrower will release the discus so that it spins in a clockwise direction when viewed from above.
+A left-handed thrower will spin the discus in an anti-clockwise direction when viewed from above.

 Many young athletes are not aware of this and release the discus out of the back of the hand.